-As a result of this tunability, Carbon lattices outperform closed-cell elastomeric foam, delivering a wider stress-strain “band” within the flat plateau region, and superior performance on compression response and control (see Figures 3 and 4).
+As a result of this tunability, Carbon lattices outperform closed-cell elastomeric foam by delivering a wider stress-strain “band” within the flat plateau region and superior performance in compression response and control (see Figures 5 and 7).
 Additionally, this solution provides the capability for digital control throughout the load-compression curve, making it possible to precisely define the transition points between linear elasticity, the plateau, and densification.
-In contrast, elastomeric foams do not allow for tunability and controllability, resulting in product development teams wasting cycles on trial and error, and optimization processes for every new application.
+In contrast, elastomeric foams do not allow for tunability and controllability, resulting in product development teams wasting cycles on trial and error, and necessitating optimization processes for every new application.

-With Carbon’s technological capabilities, lattices can successfully displace foam in multiple applications including headsets, seats, headphones, and orthopedic pads, to name a few.
+Through Carbon, lattices can successfully displace foam in multiple applications including headsets, seats, headphones, and orthopedic pads, among others.

-With Carbon, product development teams previously constrained by the properties of foam now have access to new materials, design freedom, and manufacturing capabilities, enabling them to rethink old benchmarks of comfort, safety, and performance.
-Applications such as bike seats, shoe midsoles, car seats, helmets, orthopedic pads, and headsets serve as starting points for product development teams considering Carbon’s technology to design and 3D manufacture new parts and products.
-Additionally, Carbon’s ability to print tunable lattices on a variety of resin materials represents an important opportunity for product development teams who are actively seeking materials to replace foam in their products and to improve the end-user experience.
+With Carbon, product development teams previously constrained by the shortcomings of foam now have access to new materials, design freedom, and manufacturing capabilities, all of which afford them the opportunity to rethink old benchmarks of comfort, safety, and performance.
+Applications such as bike seats, shoe midsoles, car seats, helmet liners, orthopedic pads, and headsets serve as starting points for product development teams considering Carbon technology to design and digitally manufacture new parts and products.
+Additionally, Carbon offers the ability to manufacture tunable lattices with a variety of resin materials.
+These resins represent an important opportunity for product development teams who are actively seeking materials to replace foam in their products and to improve the end-user experience.

-To learn more about Carbon’s lattice solution and how our lattice library of metamaterials could help you to make differentiated products and lead to a paradigm shift in comfort, safety, and performance for your industry, please email us at firstname.lastname@example.org.
+To learn more about the Carbon lattice solution and how our lattice library of meta-materials could help you make differentiated products and lead to a paradigm shift in comfort, safety, and performance for your industry, please email us at email@example.com.

-Carbon’s lattice solution and metamaterials described in this solution brief are currently available by working with a Carbon Technical Partner.
+The Carbon lattice solution and meta-materials described in this solution brief are currently available by working with a Carbon Technical Partner.
 They are dedicated resources provided by Carbon as part of a standard subscription agreement.

 ¹Lorna J. Gibson and Michael F. Ashby.
 Cellular solids – Structure and properties (second edition).
 Cambridge University Press, 2001; ISBN 0-521-49911-9